SirLants/language_is_fun_repo/README.md

 Go to your github profile, go to SSH keys, and add a new SSH key. paste in the contents of the id_rsa.pub file.
 If this all worked, you should be able to type in ssh -T git@github.com and see a "Hi Username!" response.

+FINALLY
+make sure ssh-agent is running, type: eval $(ssh-agent -s)
+This should spit out a pid (if you have taken 451 you know this is the thread the process is running on) Provided that all works, type: ssh-add ~/.ssh/id_rsa
+If this doesn't work you fucked something up.
+HMU.

 Second:
 You can now see our repository just like any normal directory, this particular directory is just tracked by Git.
 Go back to your bash.